x140l1n/xiao-dev-portfolio/README.md

 ## 🗂️ Project Structure

-- `api/`: Contains the `email.php` file, which handles sending emails.
+- `api/`: Contains the backend logic for handling API requests.
 - `dist/`: Folder generated after the build, ready for production deployment.
 - `screenshots/`: Contains screenshots showcasing the user interface and functionalities of the portfolio.
 - `public/`: Static files and the `index.html`.